 Currently, KL Bird Park is having a promotion and I find the price is affordable, with RM16 per entry for adults (Malaysian citizen with Mykad), one can spend the whole day chilling out and relax, with many free-roaming birds.
 The price for senior citizens & children is only RM6.

 I was at the KL Bird Park to do my weekly photoshoot after visited the Zoo Negara.
-By going photoshoot more often, I find it will improve my photography skills and test out my new Fujifilm X-T30 camera too.
+By going photoshoot more often, I will be able to improve my photography skills and test out my new Fujifilm X-T30 camera too.

 After getting home and checked out those bird photos and I was quite impressed with the image quality straight out of the camera.
 I’ve been learning and improving photography skills as I am slowly building my part-time career as a personal travel photographer in Malaysia.

 I will be providing homestay rentals business and offer personal photoshoots for the homestay guests in the coming years if everything goes well.
 Fingers crossed!